 On October 5, 2018, the ACLU of New Hampshire and six media entities filed a public records lawsuit in Hillsborough County Superior Court (Southern Division) demanding the production of a list that the N.H.
 Department of Justice maintains of police officers who have engaged in misconduct that reflects negatively on their credibility or trustworthiness.
-The list includes at least 250 New Hampshire officers.
+The list includes over 260 New Hampshire officers.
 The Department of Justice has declined to produce this list, arguing that doing so would invade the officers’ privacy.

 The media outlets participating in this lawsuit are InDepthNH.org, the Nashua Telegraph, the Union Leader, the Concord Monitor/Valley News, the Portsmouth Herald/Foster’s Daily Democrat, and the Keene Sentinel.